opencog/atomspace/examples/python/README.md

 this is just plain wrong.
 Atomese is not intended for human programmers, it is intended for automated algorithms.
 This means that the syntax for Atomese is was designed to make it easy for algorithms to create, process and run it.
-The syntax is very easy to parse, manipulate, process and rewrite: after all, Atomese is 'just; a (hyper-)graph.
+The syntax is very easy to parse, manipulate and rewrite: after all, Atomese is 'just' a (hyper-)graph.

-This also means that its verbose, and often awkward for human programmers.
+This also means that it is verbose, and often awkward for human programmers.
 You can express anything in Atomese, but it is not a human-freindly programming language, and was never meant to be.